crishellco/vue-unleash/README.md

 A Vue & Vuex plugin for [Unleash](https://unleash.github.io/).

-Vue Unleash provides an integration for Vue, Vuex, and Unleash open-source feature flag platform.
+Vue Unleash provides an integration for Vue, Vuex, and the Unleash open-source feature flag platform.

 _This plugin requires that your project use Vuex_